wkchen/LeafAPI-swift/README.md

     }

-In this example, test credentials are stored in a Keys.plist file (not synced to GitHub).
+In this example, credentials are stored in a Keys.plist file (not synced to GitHub).
 The format of the file is as follows:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">